darcher-figo/boilerplate/docs/README.md

   > Breaking your build is one way of enforcing code style to your code.
 It prevents you from taking it less seriously.
 Do it for both client and server-side code. [read more...](https://www.robinwieruch.de/react-eslint-webpack-babel/)

-- Use [ESLint - Pluggable JavaScript linter](http://eslint.org/) to enforce code style.
+- Use [ESLint - Pluggable javascript linter](http://eslint.org/) to enforce code style.

   _Why:_

   > We simply prefer `eslint`, you don't have to.
 It has more rules supported, the ability to configure the rules, and ability to add custom rules.

-- We use [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for JavaScript, [Read more](https://www.gitbook.com/book/duk/airbnb-javascript-guidelines/details).
+- We use [Airbnb javascript Style Guide](https://github.com/airbnb/javascript) for javascript, [Read more](https://www.gitbook.com/book/duk/airbnb-javascript-guidelines/details).
 Use the javascript style guide required by the project or your team.

 - We use [Flow type style check rules for ESLint](https://github.com/gajus/eslint-plugin-flowtype) when using [FlowType](https://flow.org/).